documatt/sphinx-doc-template/docs/source/overview.md

 ## File layout structure

-{{ project }} follows failry specific file system layout.
-This standarized structure eases maintenance and switching between multiple projects.
+{{ project }} follows a fairly specific file system layout.
+This standardized structure eases maintenance and switching between multiple projects.

-All tasks, like build and preview, in [`noxfile.py` file](#nox-tasks) and this documentation assumes the structure.
+All tasks, like build and preview, are in the [noxfile.py file](#nox-tasks), and this documentation assumes the structure.

 ```
 .